AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/multisite-targeted-content.md

 To set up how your sites share personalized content, you need to perform the following steps:

 1. [Create a new area](#creating-new-areas) or [create an area as live copy](#creating-new-areas).
 An area includes all the activities tha are available for an *area* of the page; that is , the location on the page where the component is targeted.
-Creating a new area creates an empty area, whereas creating a new area as a live copy lets you inherit content across site structures.
+Creating a new area creates an empty area, whereas creating an area as a live copy lets you inherit content across site structures.

 1. [Link your site or page](#linking-sites-to-an-area) to an area.